rishibarad/rishibarad/README.md

 ![Pronouns](https://img.shields.io/badge/Pronouns-He%2FHim%2FHis-brightgreen?style=flat-square)

-- 🔭 I’m currently working on implementing and constructing a quadcopter (drone) using an Arduino microcontroller
+- 🔭 I’m currently working on implementing a quadcopter (drone) using an Arduino microcontroller
 - 📫 How to reach me: [email](mailto:rishib@umich.edu) or [LinkedIn](https://linkedin.com/in/rishibarad/) is preferred

 ## Fun Facts: